 Implant-Supported Partial Bridge

 If you’re missing multiple teeth, an implant-supported partial bridge might be right for you.
 This consists of two or more crowns that are anchored by two or more implants to form a dental bridge.
-Artificial teeth are then placed between the implants to restore your smile completely.
+The crowns, or artificial teeth, “bridge” the gap between your healthy teeth.
+Dental implants anchor the bridge in your jaw.
 The benefit to this is that for the cost of one procedure, you can replace many teeth at once.
 An implant-supported partial bridge will also stay in place independent of the teeth surrounding it – so it won’t add further stress to those teeth.
+Traditional bridges anchor on the remaining and so are dependent on the health of those teeth.
+Implant-supported bridges are free from that limitation.

 Full-Arch Implant-Supported Bridge (Full Mouth Bridge)

-Even if you’re missing a majority of or all your teeth, there’s a dental implant solution.
+Removing the limitations of traditional bridges means that even if you’re missing most or all of your teeth, there’s a dental implant solution.
 Full-arch implant-supported bridges (or full mouth bridges) can replace an entire set of either your upper or lower teeth.
 A full mouth implant supported bridge is held in place with only a handful of dental implants, usually either 4 or 6.
 After the implants are placed, the dental bridge gets attached and your smile is complete again.
 There are a wide range of styles and materials used for these implants, but modern materials like Prettau® Zirconia offer many benefits.
 Its unique design is durable, comfortable, and resistant to stains, plaque, and odors.

-No matter if you’re looking to replace one missing tooth or an entire mouthful of teeth, there’s are many types of dental implants that could be right for you!
+No matter if you’re looking to replace one missing tooth or an entire mouthful of teeth, there are many types of dental implants that could be right for you!
+Now that you understand some of the options, it’s time to consult an implant dentist.
+We can help you find the best solution for your health and budget.
 Let the team at Woodstock General & Implant Dentistry help you find the best fit for you today!